oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 *   Display shared disk
     -   The shared disks will be displayed in the 'disks' main tab.
-    -   As part of the shared disk details, it will also be presented the number of VMs which are connected to the shared raw disk.
+    -   The shared disk details tab will include the number of VMs to which it is connected.
 *   Adding shared disk
-    -   Creating/Editing a shared raw disk is available through the new/edit disk dialog from the disks sub tab in the VM main tab.
+    -   Creating/Editing a shared disk is available through the new/edit disk dialog from the disks sub tab in the VM main tab.
          The add/edit disk dialog box will have a check box indicating the disk is shared or not.
         When a user wants to configure a regular disk to be shared disk, he will edit the disk and mark the checkbox as shared.
     -   User can also attach/detach shared disk through the disks sub tab of the VMs main tab,